Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: Theory background: SPAM characterization

+Crucially, we place {\em no diagonal constraint} on the measurement operators themselves.
+This allows our formalism to capture non-unitary back-action effects inherent to dispersive readout, such as measurement-induced dephasing or bit-flip events via the off-diagonal elements of $M_{z_\pm}$.
+Consequently, the protocol does not assume ideal state preservation; rather, it utilizes the effective post-measurement state derived from the efficient measurement operators.

-While this set of Kraus operators (referred to subsequently as just M operators) is highly not unique, some constraints arise from the condition that the resulting POVM elements be diagonal.
+While this set of Kraus operators (referred to subsequently as just M operators) is highly {non-unique}, some constraints arise from the condition that the resulting POVM elements be diagonal.
 Specifically, this requirement leads to one of the coefficients being fixed, $M^\pm_{z_+z_-}=-M^\pm_{z_-z_-}\tfrac{M^{\pm*}_{z_-z_+}}{M^{\pm*}_{z_+z_+}}$, with the resulting POVM elements taking the form

 and $\Pi_{z_-}=\mathbb{1}-\Pi_{z_+}$.
 In turn, the positive semi-definite nature of POVM elements enforces the following constraints on the elements of the M operators:

 As a result, in the most general scenario for a diagonal POVM measurement on a single qubit, an extra complex parameter $M^+_{z_-z_+}$ arises as compared to Eq.\,\eqref{eq::povm1}, although reconstructing the POVM elements still requires estimating {\em two} real parameters (namely, the diagonal components of the POVM).
 Explicitly, we can rewrite the parametrization for each of the M operators in Eq.\,\eqref{eq::Mels} in terms of three amplitudes and two unique phases for each of the M. Taking into account the normalization constraint, estimating the two M operators requires an estimation of {\em eight} independent parameters: